PackeTsar/tinyxmltodict/README.md

 # TinyXMLtoDict ![TinyXMLtoDict][logo]

-A Skinny XML to Python dictionary (and back) converter which works in Python2 or Python3 and requires **NO** non-native libraries/modules
+A Skinny, XML to Python dictionary (and back) converter which works in Python2 or Python3 and requires **NO** non-native libraries/modules

 ###About
 Tinyxmltodict (TXD) was built to do dictionary conversions to and from XML for simple data structures (like REST calls) whilst being very lightweight, portable, understandable, Python2 and Python3 compatible, and requiring as few external dependencies as possible (you don't need to install any external Python modules).

 TXD works with simple XML element names and attributes.
-Some of the more complex XML formats may not work properly.
+Some of the more complex and less used XML features may not work properly.

 ##XML-to-Dict Conversion